v-exec/Elyium/public/README.md

 ## What is your concept?

 _Elyium_ is an experimental mobile alternate reality game and narrative platform.
 The player is put inside a world filled with 'entities' from various realms, each with their own sets of branching stories to tell.
-Within the in-world narrative, the player's phone acts as a conduit to _Elyium_, the limbo world, granting them access to the infinate planes.
-As they walk around, they come accross new entities, which are saved in the player's database.
+Within the in-world narrative, the player's phone acts as a conduit to _Elyium_, the limbo world, granting them access to the infinite planes.
+As they walk around in the physical realm, they come accross new entities, which are saved in the player's database.
 Using their real-world coordinats, as well as those of recorded entities, players can revisit old places to find new experiences.

 Aside from being a story-centered game, _Elyium_ is also a storytelling format.
 The experience described above works regardless of the content of each entity's branching stories, meaning that anyone can create content for their own instance of _Elyium_.
-All content (entities, their stories, each story's choice, the ties between different stories, and custom real-world locations for entities) is written within a few `.json` files, making writing for this format relatively user friendly.
+All content (entities, their stories, each story's choices, the ties between different stories, and custom real-world locations for entities) is written within a few `.json` files, making writing for this format relatively user friendly.

 ## How did you move through your iterations?